2021 Operating Budget

-The 2019 Operating Budget is submitted for your review in accordance with Article VI, Section 6.02, Paragraph (A)(6) of the Fairfield City Charter.
-The proposed budget represents this coming year’s plan for generating revenues and funding expenditures sufficient to implement specific programs, functions and activities during the 2019 fiscal year.
+The 2021 Operating Budget is submitted for your review in accordance with Article VI, Section 6.02, Paragraph (A)(6) of the Fairfield City Charter.
+The proposed budget represents this coming year’s plan for generating revenues and funding expenditures sufficient to implement specific programs, functions and activities during the 2021 fiscal year.
 As you know, the budget is the City’s primary fiscal planning document.
-Its major goal is to provide sound fiscal administration.
-Prudent financial management seeks to meet the needs of the City’s residents and businesses while recognizing the constraints of available revenues.
+Its major goal is to provide sound fiscal administration and seeks to meet the needs of the City’s residents and businesses while recognizing the constraints of available revenues.
 Thoughtful expenditure priorities and maintenance of reasonable staffing levels are key to sound budgeting.

 Sources of Revenue

-Overall 2019 expenditures from all uses total $71,415,773.
+Overall 2021 expenditures from all uses total $74,754,331.
 Historically the City has spent an average of 95% of its budgeted operating funds which, in the past, has allowed for the remaining 5% of unspent funds to be added back to next year’s respective fund balances.
-With tighter up-front expenditures being budgeted this year, and in years past, it is unlikely that the same percentages of balances will add back to their respective funds at the end of 2019.
-Various labor contracts had wage/health care reopeners in early 2018 that went unsettled at this point.
-Therefore, this budget does not include any wage increases beyond the required step or license increases agreed to in 2017.
-Note that relatively fixed costs such as wages, along with related expenses such as taxes and pension contributions, comprise 58%, or approximately $41,609,681, of the City’s total operating budget.
+With tighter up-front expenditures being budgeted this year, and in years past, it is unlikely that the same percentages of balances will add back to their respective funds at the end of 2021.
+Note that relatively fixed costs such as wages, along with related expenses such as taxes and pension contributions, comprise 57%, or approximately $42,451,556, of the City’s total operating budget.

-Theseven major types of funds are charted and depicted graphically below.
-Thisgraph compares 2019 estimated revenue with 2019 projected expenditures.
-Eachfund shown below is structurally balanced for 2019.
+The seven major types of funds are charted and depicted graphically below.
+This graph compares 2020 estimated revenue with 2020 projected expenditures.
+Each fund shown below is structurally balanced for 2019.

-General fund transfers to other funds, including the Street, Construction and Maintenance, Street Improvement, Capital Improvement, Municipal Garage, and Recreational Facilities funds total $1,675,000 for 2019.
+General fund transfers to other funds, including the Street, Construction and Maintenance, Municipal Garage, and Recreational Facilities funds total $1,300,000 for 2021.

-The 2019 Operating Budget demonstrates the overall financial strength of the City of Fairfield’s financial position, especially in the General fund.
+The 2020 Operating Budget demonstrates the overall financial strength of the City of Fairfield’s financial position, especially in the General Fund.
 This strength is attributable to the vibrant and diverse economic base that continues to be Fairfield’s hallmark, along with the City’s consistent stewardship of managing expenditures, particularly during challenging economic times.